 3. Align on success metrics for each team

-Overall, sales leaders don’t care about attribution—they only care about the revenue generated.
+Overall, sales leaders focus primarily on revenue generated rather than attribution.
 On the other hand, marketing leaders do care about attribution because it validates their work.
-But the buying process is never truly linear, which means that there can never be truly perfect attribution.
+The buying process follows a non-linear path, which makes perfect attribution impossible to achieve.
 This is just a snapshot of misalignment that causes friction between sales and marketing teams.

 What’s the best practice here?
 In short, the sooner marketing and sales teams define and agree on which metrics matter most, the easier it will be to stay aligned down the road.

-Sales never gets easier, and marketing never gets easier.
+Sales and marketing teams face ongoing challenges regardless of market conditions.
 Both teams fight an uphill battle (no matter the market conditions) to get noticed and drive revenue each year.
-The way teams will find success now and in the future is by aligning efforts and metrics to achieve a better joint outcome, together.
+Aligning efforts and metrics helps teams achieve better outcomes.